11 Highest-Quality Tennis Strings

 Tradeoffs

 The main thing you give up with Wilson NXT is durability, easily the biggest complaint about the string.
-To compensate, I recommend you use the 16 gauge to help extend its life.
+To compensate, I recommend using the 16 gauge to help extend its life.
+Spin is also a tradeoff, as the string doesn’t exhibit a strong snap-back effect when striking the ball.

-Players might also consider string savers to extend this string’s life.
+Players who appreciate the string’s qualities but frequently break strings might consider the addition of string savers to extend this its life.

 Ratings